What is Lymphedema?

-Lymphedema is a highly under-diagnosed condition that affects the lymphatic vessels, which are responsible for transporting protein-rich lymph fluid back into the circulatory system.
-When lymph vessels are unable to transport this fluid properly, a build-up occurs, resulting in swelling and thickening of the skin.
+The lymphatic system is responsible for transporting protein-rich lymph fluid back into the circulatory system.
+When lymph vessels are unable to transport this fluid properly, a build-up occurs, resulting in swelling and the thickening of the skin – this is lymphedema.

 Who is at risk?

 Primary lymphedema is genetic, resulting from lymph nodes or vessels that either aren't adequately developed or are missing altogether.
 If you have had a mastectomy, lumpectomy, radiation treatment, lymph node removal, surgeries, infections, trauma or chronic venous insufficiency to your limbs, you may be at risk for developing secondary lymphedema.

 How can I tell if I have lymphedema?

 Indentations that do not immediately disappear after pressing down on your skin with your hand or fingers are a common indicator of lymphedema.
 A medical professional will evaluate and may diagnosis you by ordering an image test.
 Lymphedema is usually found in the legs and arms; however, it can affect any region of the body.
 People with lymphedema are often mislabeled as overweight, but lymphedema has nothing to do with fat storage.

 A medical professional will evaluate your disease based on the following stages: